Julian9B/student_projects/cpp/unit_tests_fizzbuzz/description.md

 }
 ```

+The rest of files are compilers and things like that.

+## Result

 After compiling, we can see that the code works perfectly well:

 ![Result in console](../../images/FizzbuzzResult.PNG)

-The rest of files are compilers and things like that.
 Thanks for your time!

 ## Authors
 [Julian9B](https://github.com/Julian9B)